Editorial by Penny O’Brien, OPUS Qualitative Trials Coordinator and PhD Student.

 Daniel Gould began his journey with OPUS in July 2018 while working on his MDRP, a research project that is a part of the University of Melbourne’s medical degree.

 Since then, he has worked on the SMART database as a research assistant, and in June of this year he became the University of Melbourne’s first combined MD-PhD student.

-Recently published findings from a randomised controlled trial, led by Michelle Dowsey, suggest that offering mindfulness training to certain patients before their joint replacement can improve their pain and function after surgery.
+Recently published findings from a randomised controlled trial, led by A/Prof Michelle Dowsey, suggest that offering mindfulness training to certain patients before their joint replacement can improve their pain and function after surgery.

 Pre-surgery psychological distress can lead to poorer outcomes following total joint replacement (TJR) surgery.

 She obtained her PhD from the University of Melbourne in 2016 under the Department of Obstetrics and Gynaecology.
 Her PhD project investigated potential causes of pregnancy complications with the aim of identifying viable treatment options for these diseases.

 The St Vincent’s Hospital Melbourne Aboriginal Health Unit has developed a 1 hour Cultural Awareness Training session that will be delivered to all hospital staff and OPUS members.

 This session will cover aspects of Aboriginal and Torres Strait Islander culture and provide practical advice and skills that can be applied when working with Aboriginal and Torres Strait Islander people.